galanodel2010/ee462/Project_1/evaluation.md

 You report quality will be evaluated using the following criteria:

-- The report has a separate title page (2 pts*)
+- The report has a separate title page (2pts*)
 - The report has a table of contents page (2pts*)
-- The report has an introduction section that briefly explains the content of the report (4pts)
+- The report has an introduction section that briefly explains the content of the report (3pts)
-- The report organized properly with clear sections and subsections (4pts)
+- The report organized properly with clear sections and subsections (2pts)
-- All figures and tables have proper captions (4pts)
+- All figures and tables have proper captions (3pts)
 - The graphs have proper axes labels and font size of labels is adequate (3pts)
-- The graphs does not have the [default black background](people.uncw.edu/hermanr/mat361/Printing%20Simulink%20Scope%20Image.pdf), and line colors are distinguishable (3pts)
+- The graphs does not have the [default black background](people.uncw.edu/hermanr/mat361/Printing%20Simulink%20Scope%20Image.pdf), and line colors are distinguishable (2pts)
-- All grammar/spelling correct and very well-written (hint: for a start use spell-check) (4pts)
+- All grammar/spelling correct and very well-written (hint: for a start use spell-check) (3pts)
-- The report has a conclusion section that summarizes what have been done (3 pts)
+- The report has a conclusion section that summarizes what have been done (3pts)
 - The report has a [bibliography](http://www.plagiarism.org/citing-sources/whats-a-bibliography/) section and all the external sources [have been cited properly](http://libguides.mit.edu/citing).
 Note that, this is for formatting of the citations.
 Any [plagiarism](http://www.plagiarism.org/plagiarism-101/what-is-plagiarism) will not be tolerated.
-(3pts)
+(2pts)

 (*) These points do not apply for reports written in Markdown.
 For those reports you"ll get the points automatically.